 Police Recover a Painting by Dali Stolen in 2002

 A painting by Salvador Dali is now in a safe place.
-The Guardia Civil agents found the art work in Spain while searching into a private property in Valdemoro, Madrid.
+The Guardia Civil agents found the artwork in Spain while searching for private property in Valdemoro, Madrid.
 The painting was stolen in 2002 from a chalet in Adanero.
-The thieves also stole two portraits by Sorolla and Condé Delgrás, a floral painting by Rosen Roses, a 16th century portrait by Hernán Cortés and two charcoal drawings by Gustavo Doré and Nicanor Piñole.
+The thieves also stole two portraits by Sorolla and Condé Delgrás, a floral painting by Rosen Roses, a 16th-century portrait by Hernán Cortés, and two charcoal drawings by Gustavo Doré and Nicanor Piñole.

 The works were estimated at 4 million euros.
 According to a statement by the police in Avila, the investigation was opened in 2002 when a couple reported a burglary in their home in Adanero.
 This led to the beginning of Operation “Alejandro” which included a thorough forensics examination of the scene of the crime.
 The investigation led to the incarceration of the thieves.

 Four people were arrested, all originally from Madrid and living in Valdemoro.
 The modus operandi used by the thieves made the investigators focus on the victim’s immediate social circle.
 Although initially, they did not get any conclusive data, a fingerprint comparison in June finally allowed them to confirm the four people who have been arrested as the conductors of the crime.